-There are two main financial services regulators in the UK: the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), which is part of the Bank of England.
-The primary regulator for the investment funds sector is the FCA.
-Depending on the scope of a manager's Part 4A permission and certain other conditions, the PRA may also be involved.
-This chapter focuses on the FCA.
-The Handbook of Rules and Guidance issued by the FCA (FCA Handbook) applies to essentially all UK-regulated firms.
+There are two main financial services regulators in the United Kingdom: the FCA and the Prudential Regulation Authority (PRA), which is part of the Bank of England.
+Certain types of fund management business in the United Kingdom may be authorised by both the FCA and PRA.
+However the primary regulator for the investment funds sector is the FCA, and therefore this questionnaire focuses on the requirements of the FCA.